walles/loadviz/README.md

 ## TODO

-- Add a Help menu item explaining how to read the visualization
+- Make sure the visualization doesn't go to 100% after showing the About dialog
+- Make sure we can install a packaged LoadViz on some other machine
 - Release the first public version on GitHub
-- Add a screenshot to the top of the README.md file
+- Add a screenshot to the top of the README.md file, close to the explanation of how to read the display
 - Make an icon
 - Make sure the icon is visible in the Finder
 - Make sure the icon is visible in the About dialog